gz97/books-read/An-introduction-to-banking.md

 ##### Trading income
 - comes from capital gain earned from buying and selling financial instruments (cash and derivative (off-balance-sheet) instruments) and can arise from undertaking market-making.
 - Market-making is undertaken to meet client demands and the proprietary business needs of the bank's trading book
-- most volatile form of bank revenue and lon-term gains are no guarantee for future gains due to market corrections or making a wrong bet on financial markets
+- most volatile form of bank revenue and long-term gains are no guarantee for future gains due to market corrections or making a wrong bet on financial markets
 - trading activity was measured using the Value-at-Risk methodology, which replaced duration-based risk measures in 1990s.

 ##### Operating expenses